 NCTM Principles and Standards for School Mathematics: We use these standards because they are research-based and developed by experts in conjunction with classroom teachers.
 These standards utilize a multi-year mastery approach, in recognition of the fact that students come to mathematical understandings at different ages.
 They encourage a deeper understanding of mathematics while recognizing that students need math instruction and practice grounded in real-life experiences.

 ELA Standards: Dr. Bradshaw created these multi-year, research-based standards by drawing from several professional sources, including the work of Dr. Sandra Stotsky and the International Reading Association.
 These standards provide a framework increasing in complexity yet still flexible in recognition of research findings showing that students demonstrate developmental readiness to read and write at a highly individual and variable pace.
 These standards enable students to progress through the knowledge and skill levels at their own pace in the mixed-age classroom, while still meeting age/grade level equivalent and appropriate benchmarks for advancement to the next classroom setting.

 Assessment: We have a strong commitment to appropriate assessment which guides academic instruction and provides reliable and valid information regarding individual student growth, strengths, and needs.
 Students and teachers work together to create portfolios documenting progress throughout the year, which contain work samples, reflections on work, and teacher created assessments.
-At the beginning of each school year students will take a comprehensive standardized assessment to inform the student, parents, and teacher of the child’s current level of functioning and inform instructional goals for the coming year.
+Each school year students have the opportunity to take a comprehensive normed standardized assessment to inform the student, parents, and teacher of the child’s current level of functioning and inform instructional goals for the coming year.
 This assessment has been chosen in consultation with licensed clinical psychologists based on its reliability, validity, and developmental appropriateness regarding informing on student progress.